octavioroncal/tbcg-comparative-analysis/README.md

-# Template Engine Performance Benchmark
+# Template Engine Comparative Analysis

 This repository contains a performance benchmark for various template engines.
 The goal is to evaluate and compare the performance of the following tools: